Did your hectic routine leave you feeling tired, yet you still can’t sleep? Do you want to understand why this is happening?

 3. Caffeine Consumption

-All the drinks containing caffeine block adenosine and melatonin receptors present in the body, leaving you with struggling nights, deprived of sleep.
+All the drinks containing caffeine block adenosine and melatonin receptors present in the body, making you more alert even when it’s already time to sleep.

 4. Sleep Disorders